jneug/typst-mantys/src/component/title-page.typ

 #import "/src/packages.typ" as _pkg
+#import "/src/theme.typ" as _theme

 #let _version = version

 /// Generate the default title page.
 ///
 /// - title (str, content): The title for of this document.
-/// - subtitle (str, content): A subtitle shown below the title.
+/// - subtitle (str, content, none): A subtitle shown below the title.
 /// - authors (str, content, array): The authors of the document.
-/// - urls (str, array): One or more URLs relevant to this document.
+/// - urls (str, array, none): One or more URLs relevant to this document.
 /// - version (str, version): The version of this document.
 A string can be
 ///   passed explicitly to avoid the automatic `v` prefix.
 /// - date (datetime): The date at which this document was created.
 /// - abstract (str, content): An abstract outlining the purpose and contents
 ///   of this document.
-/// - license (str, content): The license of this document or a related piece
+/// - license (str, content, none): The license of this document or a related piece
 ///   of intellectual property.
 /// - theme (theme): The color theme to use for the title page.
 /// -> content